Gaming Mode

 Fullscreen compatibility

-• Exclusive (legacy) fullscreen — the engine detects DXGI occlusion, pauses rendering to save GPU and power, and resumes automatically when you alt-tab out.
+- Exclusive (legacy) fullscreen - the overlay physically cannot display over true exclusive fullscreen, and the app says so honestly instead of pretending protection is active.
+The engine detects the occlusion, pauses rendering to save GPU and power, and resumes automatically when you alt-tab out.

 Ignore Active Window